 - Limit the number of sexual partners you have.

 - Use condoms.
 Every.
 Single.
 Time.

-- Get Yourself Tested: Whether you utilize the STI & HIV testing services (free if you are uninsured and under the age of 25) from Campus Health Center or visit your health care provider, getting tested is a big step toward managing your sexual health.
+- Get yourself tested: Whether you utilize the STI and HIV testing services (free if you are uninsured and under the age of 24 from the Campus Health Center or visit your health-care provider, getting tested is a big step toward managing your sexual health.

-- Get Up To Date (on your vaccinations, that is)
+5. Get up-to-date (on your vaccinations, that is)

 Immunizations are not just for babies and kids.
-Recent years have seen multiple outbreaks of vaccine-preventable diseases on college campuses.
-Mumps at Ohio State, Meningitis at Princeton and University of California, Santa Barbara are just a few recent outbreaks that have caused serious health problems, and even death among college students.
+Recent years have seen multiple outbreaks of vaccine-preventable diseases on college campuses: Mumps at Ohio State, meningitis at Princeton and the University of California, Santa Barbara are just a few recent outbreaks that have caused serious health problems and even death among college students.

-Do not let a preventative disease get you down; ensure that your vaccinations are up-to-date.
+Do not let a preventable disease get you down; ensure that your vaccinations are up-to-date.